spdk/spdk/scripts/vagrant/README.md

 ### Running autorun.sh with vagrant

-After running vm_setup.sh the `run-autorun.sh` can be used to run `spdk/autorun.sh` on a Fedora vagrant machine.
+After running autotest_setup.sh the `run-autorun.sh` can be used to run `spdk/autorun.sh` on a Fedora vagrant machine.
 Note that the `spdk/scripts/vagrant/autorun-spdk.conf` should be copied to `~/autorun-spdk.conf` before starting your tests.

 ```bash